f3d-app/f3d/doc/dev/TESTING.md

 While recording the interaction, care should be taken to perform the minimum number of events to simulate the interaction.
 For example, if you want to simulate the number `5` being pressed, there should be no mouse events or other keypress events during the recording of the interaction.
 The interaction file is saved when `f3d` is exited.

-You can verify that your interaction test file is correct by running
+You can verify that your interaction file is correct by playing back the interaction

 ```
 f3d --interaction-test-play ./TestName.log
 ```

-After you have verififed that the interaction file works as expected, copy it to `./testing/recordings`.
+Small additions can be made to the interaction log file manually.
+After verifying that the interaction file works as expected, copy it to `./testing/recordings`.
 The name of the interaction file should be the same as the test name.
-The interaction test case can be created by adding
+The interaction test case can then be created by adding

 ```
 f3d_test(NAME TestName DATA datafile.ext INTERACTION DEFAULT_LIGHTS)